MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-tcpip.md

 <!-- Teredo_Client_Port-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting allows you to select the UDP port the Teredo client will use to send packets.
 If you leave the default of 0, the operating system will select a port (recommended).
-If you select a UDP port that is already in use by a system, the Teredo client will fail to initialize.
+If you select a UDP port that's already in use by a system, the Teredo client will fail to initialize.

 - If you enable this policy setting, you can customize a UDP port for the Teredo client.

-- If you disable or do not configure this policy setting, the local host setting is used.
+- If you disable or don't configure this policy setting, the local host setting is used.
 <!-- Teredo_Client_Port-Description-End -->

 <!-- Teredo_Client_Port-Editable-Begin -->